-This proof obligation is proved automatically with the KeY Prover in about 15 minutes and takes less than 40000 proof steps.
+Proof Modularisation.
+This proof obligation is proved automatically with the KeY Prover in about 15 minutes with less than 40 000 proof steps.
 This may seem to be a lot.
 The reason for such performance is threefold.
 First of all, there is a loop involved, which goes through the table of users.
-This loop is symbolically unwound step by step and the proof size depends on the actual (constant) value of MAX_USERS, which in this case is 5.
-Secondly, the method performs a lot of preliminary work before the actual modification of the users table.
-Finally, for this particular benchmark result, there was no proof modularisation used whatsoever-when a method call is made in a program the prover replaces the call with the actual method body and executes it symbolically.
-Instead, one can use the pre- and postcondition of the called method.
-In that case it is enough to establish that the precondition of the called method is satisfied, and then the call can be replaced with the postcondition of the called method.
+This loop is symbolically unwound step by step and the proof size depends on the actual constant value of MAX_USERS (equal to 5).
+Secondly, the method performs a lot of preliminary work before the users table is modified.
+Finally, for this particular benchmark result, there was no proof modularisation used whatsoever - when a method call is made in a program the prover replaces the call with the actual method body and executes it symbolically.
+Instead, one can use the specification of the called method - it is enough to establish that the precondition of the called method is satisfied, and then the call can be replaced with the postcondition of the called method.
 Obviously, one also has to prove that the called method satisfies its specification.
-One limitation of this technique is that the method specification have to include so called modification conditions [23, 7], i.e., a complete set of attributes that the method possibly modifies.
-Factoring out method calls this way shortens the total proof effort even in the simplest cases, e.g., a call to a relatively small method may appear only once in a program, but, due to proof branching, it may appear multiple times in the proof.
-Thus, using method specification in the proof potentially avoids multiple symbolic execution of the same method.
-For comparison, we applied such modularisation to our last example-we used specification just for one method that contains a loop.
-The resulting proof took less that one minute with $5\,000$ proof steps, the side proof establishing that the method containing the loop satisfies its specification took less than 2 minutes with less than 12000 rule applications-the time performance increased 5 times.
+One limitation of this technique is that the method specification have to include so called modification conditions [22,7] - a complete set of attributes that the method possibly modifies.
+Factoring out method calls this way shortens the total proof effort even in the simplest cases - although a method might be called only once in a program, due to proof branching, it may need to be analysed in the proof multiple times.
+For comparison, we applied such modularisation to our last example - we used specification for just one method that contains a loop.
+The resulting proof took less that one minute (5000 proof steps), the side proof establishing that the factored out method satisfies its specification took less than 2 minutes (12000 proof steps) - the time performance increased 5 times.